VidyaKamath/HirschViz/README.md

 # HirschViz
 Hirschberg Linear Space Global Alignment Visualizer

+There are many interactive tools available for visualizing the Needleman-Wunsch algorithm like [Alignment Visualizer](https://valiec.github.io/AlignmentVisualizer/index.html}) and [Interactive NW](http://experiments.mostafa.io/public/needleman-wunsch/).
+However, in the case of Hirschberg's algorithm, a quick Google search leads only to some online content showcasing Hirschberg's visualization through YouTube videos [Hirschebrg Video](https://www.youtube.com/watch?v=cPQeJt-2Y1Q) and static images.
+Most visualizations only show the final result without detailing the step-by-step process, especially the recursive steps that are crucial for a deeper understanding.
+Also, a quick online search did not yield any tool offering a detailed, step-by-step view of how Hirschberg's algorithm fills its tables recursively.
+This gap in available resources motivates the need to create this `HirschViz` tool that focuses on showing these recursive steps in a clear and accessible way, aiming to help students better grasp the internals of the algorithm.

 # Dependencies
 - Python installation version > 3.9 (This project uses version 3.9.6)